Zara A. Wilson: Career

-At the age of seventeen Zara Mahurin began to teach.
-After one year in Fort Wayne College, then in thriving condition, she became assistant in that school.
-The sudden death of her father called her home to the support of a sorrowing mother, whom she assisted, during the next year, in the settlement of a large estate.
-Then she resumed teaching and served with success in Lafayette and other towns of Indiana.
+At the age of seventeen Zara Mahurin became a teacher.
+After one year in Fort Wayne College, she became assistant in that school.
+After the sudden death of her father, she returned home to support her grieving mother and helped her in settling the large estate.
+Eventually, she resumed teaching and served in Lafayette and other towns of Indiana.

-In Lafayette, Indiana, Wilson took her first public stand in favor of the equality of sex, refusing to accept a position as principal because the salary offered was ten dollars per month less than was paid to a man for the same work.
-She had already suffered from the disability custom had laid upon her sex.
-She had, in her earnest longing to do good, a strong desire to enter the ministry, but found that, because of sex, she would not be admitted to the Biblical Institute in Evansville, Indiana.
+In Lafayette, Indiana, Wilson took her first public stand in favor of gender equality, refusing to accept a position as principal because the salary offered was ten dollars per month less than was paid to a man for the same work.
+She had wished to enter the ministry but would not be admitted to the Biblical Institute in Evansville, Indiana because she was a woman.

-Wilson organized the Woman's Foreign Missionary Society of the Methodist Episcopal Church in Goodland, Indiana, and was corresponding secretary of that district until, her health demanding change of climate, the family home was removed to Lincoln, Nebraska, in 1870.
-She gradually improved in the climate of Nebraska.
+Wilson organized the Woman's Foreign Missionary Society of the Methodist Episcopal Church in Goodland, Indiana, and was corresponding secretary of that district until, her health demanding change of climate, the family was moved to Lincoln, Nebraska, in 1870..
 She was district corresponding secretary of the Woman's Foreign Missionary Society of the Methodist Episcopal Church in Nebraska.

-Wilson was an efficient member of the Nebraska Woman's Christian Temperance Union, delivering addresses and publishing state reports.
-She was three times elected corresponding secretary of the Nebraska body, resigning because of overwork.
-For four years she was a member of the national convention.
-She was State superintendent or franchise for the Woman's Christian Temperance Union.
-In the fall of 1892 she was a candidate on the prohibition ticket for county attorney.
+Wilson was an efficient member of the Nebraska Woman's Christian Temperance Union, she delivered addresses and published state reports.
+She was elected three times for corresponding secretary of the Nebraska body but resigned because she felt overworked.
+She was a member of the national convention for four years and was State superintendent for the Woman's Christian Temperance Union.
+In the fall of 1892, she was a candidate on the prohibition ticket for county attorney.

-Wilson was always active in the cause of woman's advancement and was a warm advocate of woman's political enfranchisement, wielding a ready pen in its favor.
-Since her admission to the bar, in 1891, she made the legal status of women a specialty, and she wrote in that line for the press.
-She is the author of A Concise Compilation of Nebraska Laws, Of Special Interest to Women (1891).
+Wilson was always active in the cause for women's advancement and an advocate of woman's political enfranchisement.
+Since her admission to the bar, in 1891, she made the legal status of women a specialty.
+She was the author of A Concise Compilation of Nebraska Laws, Of Special Interest to Women (1891).

 In 1897 Wilson was nominated for Supreme Court justice by the Liberty Party, a Nebraska third-party organization.

 Personal life

 In the year 1867, Zara Mahurin married Port Wilson, a merchant of Goodland, Indiana.
-Owing to broken health, her energies were for ten years confined mostly to home duties and the care of her only child, a son.
+As a result of poor health, for ten years,her energies confined mostly to home duties and the care of her only child, a son.